Last Updated on November 7, 2020 by Kari

 In Zen12, you get 12 levels of meditations with 4 different types of meditation in each level.
 At least one of those types of meditation will suit your likes and needs.

-It also includes brainwave entertainment, which helps you get into a state of mind conducive for relaxation and meditation.
+It also includes brainwave entertainment, which helps you get into a state of mind conducive to relaxation and meditation.

 If you have any questions about Zen12, please ask in the comments below.